Shap Mochan

-Shap Mochan is a Bengali romance drama film directed and produced by Sudhir Mukherjee based on a novel Sandhyaraag of Falguni Mukhopadhyay.
+Shap Mochan is a Bengali-language musical romance film directed and produced by Sudhir Mukherjee based on a novel Sandhyaraag of Falguni Mukhopadhyay.
 This film was released in 1955 under the banner of Production Syndicate starring Uttam Kumar and Suchitra Sen in lead.
 Music director of the film was Hemanta Kumar Mukhopadhyay.
-The film remembered for its music and Uttam - Hemanta combination.
-There pair become popular after this film and one of the most popular singer actor duo in the history of Bengali cinema.

 Plot

 Young Mahendra belongs to a family of musicians, but once the family is cursed by their teacher.
 Mahendra's elder brother becomes blind and to avoid the same fate he goes to Kolkata and lives in the house of his father's friend Umeshchandra.
 He gets romantically involved with Umeshchandra's daughter Madhuri.
 Madhuri tries to make Mahendra modern and pursue his musical career.
 In spite of having good singing ability, Mahendra refuses to accept this due to his family values.
 He leaves their home and takes shelter in Kolkata.
 But the curse strikes him also and he falls seriously ill.